ilovehotcakes/ESP32-Yun/README.md

 ## Usage
-### Connections
+### 1. Hardware Connections
 You can use this without StallGuard 4.
-SG4 is a TMC2209 feature that enables the stepper motor to stop in an instance when it encounters a resistance.
-SG4 is convenient for setting the minimum position for the shades, i.e. sensorless homing.
+SG is a TMC2209 feature that enables the stepper motor to stop in an instance when it encounters a resistance.
+SG is convenient for setting the minimum position for the shades, i.e. sensorless homing.
 It is also useful for protecting pets/children in the case of motorized windows.
+You don't need to connect DIAG_PIN and TXD2 if you aren't planning to use SG.

 ![stallguard](images/esp32_motorcover_stallguard.png)
 ![no_stallguard](images/esp32_motorcover.png)

-### Flashing Firmware
+### 2. Flashing Firmware
 #### Dependencies
 You will need to add [TMCStepper](https://github.com/teemuatlut/TMCStepper), [PubSubClient](https://github.com/knolleary/pubsubclient),	[FastAccelStepper](https://github.com/gin66/FastAccelStepper) to your library/project.
+I'm using VSCode + PlatformIO so I need to added the libraries to my project as well.

 #### Adding WiFi/MQTT Credentials and Setting Motor Specs
 Clone this repo and follow the instructions in [motor_settings.h](include/motor_settings.h) and [secrets_example.h](include/secret_example.h).
-Flash the firmware to the ESP32 MCU via your choice of IDE.
+Flash the firmware to the ESP32 via your choice of IDE.
 It is handy to have the motor specifications for this part.

-### MQTT
+### 3. Sending Commands via MQTT
 You will need a MQTT server/broker.
-You can run one on rpi4 or via docker.
+You can run one on rpi4 or docker.
 * inTopic is where the motorcover will receive MQTT commands.
 For example, I set "/server/shades/1" on the MQTT server to send commands to the motorshade.
 * outTopic is where motorcover will send MQTT messages to update its state.
 For example, I set "/client/shades/1" on the MQTT server to receive messages from the motorshade.
 * Home Assistant provides an integration for [MQTT covers](https://www.home-assistant.io/integrations/cover.mqtt/)